-3.1.
-All Publishers will be monitored by Hydrane SAS (or a third party retained by Hydrane SAS for such purposes) for compliance with applicable legal requirements, with respect to honoring unsubscribe requests.
-If the monitoring is done by a third party, such third party will share all such information with Hydrane SAS.
+All Publishers will be monitored by Hydrane (or a third party retained by Hydrane for such purposes) for compliance with applicable legal requirements, with respect to honoring unsubscribe requests.
+If the monitoring is done by a third party, such third party will share all such information with Hydrane.

-Hydrane SAS grants Publisher a revocable, non-transferable, non-sublicensable, non-exclusive limited license to use the Site (including any Ads posted thereon) and any data, reports, information or analyses arising out of such use (the “Site Data”) solely for the purpose of marketing or promoting the Programs hereunder and subject to these Terms and Conditions and the applicable Program Terms.
-If a Publisher also maintains its own network of publishers, such Publisher may not provide the Program to its publishers, without the prior written consent of Hydrane SAS.
-If a Publisher fails to adhere to the foregoing requirement, in addition to any other remedies available to Hydrane SAS, Publisher shall forfeit its rights to any amounts owed by Hydrane SAS to Publisher.
+Subject to the terms and conditions of this Agreement, the Company grants Publisher with a revocable, non-transferable, non-sublicensable, non-exclusive limited license to use the Site (including any Ads posted thereon) and any data, reports, information or analyses arising out of such use (the “Site Data”) solely for the purpose of marketing or promoting the Programs hereunder and subject to these Terms and Conditions and the applicable Program Terms.
+If a Publisher also maintains its own network of publishers, such Publisher may not provide the Program to its publishers, without the prior written consent of Hydrane.
+If a Publisher fails to adhere to the foregoing requirement, in addition to any other remedies available to Hydrane, Publisher shall forfeit its rights to any amounts owed by Hydrane to Publisher.
 Publisher acknowledges and agrees that Publisher does not have, nor will it claim any right, title or interest in the Site software, applications, data, methods of doing business or any elements thereof, or any content provided on the Site (including the Ads).
-Publisher may only access the Site via web browser, e-mail or in a manner approved by Hydrane SAS.
-Publisher will not attempt in any way to alter, modify, eliminate, conceal, or otherwise render inoperable or ineffective the Site tags, source codes, links, pixels, modules or other data provided by or obtained from Hydrane SAS that allows Hydrane SAS to measure ad performance and provide its service.
-In addition, Publisher acknowledges that all non-public information, data and reports received from Hydrane SAS hereunder or as part of the services hereunder is proprietary to and owned by Hydrane SAS.
-If instructed to do so by Hydrane SAS and/or if Publisher shall be terminated by Hydrane SAS, Publisher will immediately destroy and discontinue the use of any Hydrane SAS data, including Site Data, and any other material owned by Hydrane SAS or the Advertisers.
+Publisher may only access the Site via web browser, e-mail or in a manner approved by Hydrane.
+Publisher will not attempt in any way to alter, modify, eliminate, conceal, or otherwise render inoperable or ineffective the Site tags, source codes, links, pixels, modules or other data provided by or obtained from Hydrane that allows Hydrane to measure ad performance and provide its service.
+In addition, Publisher acknowledges that all non-public information, data and reports received from Hydrane hereunder or as part of the services hereunder is proprietary to and owned by Hydrane.
+If instructed to do so by Hydrane and/or if Publisher shall be terminated by Hydrane, Publisher will immediately destroy and discontinue the use of any Hydrane data, including Site Data, and any other material owned by Hydrane or the Advertisers

-Hydrane SAS shall provide Publisher with material to create a website for the purpose of search engine optimization, or Publisher can create its own website.
-In either event, no website shall be released online, and nonsubmission, inclusion or any traffic can be sent to it, prior to Hydrane SAS’s review and approval of it.
-If Publisher already has its own website, Publisher’s website will be subject to Hydrane SAS’s review and approval.
+Hydrane shall provide Publisher with material to create a website for the purpose of search engine optimization, or Publisher can create its own website.
+In either event, no website shall be released online, and nonsubmission, inclusion or any traffic can be sent to it, prior to Hydrane’s review and approval of it.
+If Publisher already has its own website, Publisher’s website will be subject to Hydrane’s review and approval.
 Approval shall be written or by electronic submission.
-All Program related websites will contain links (“Links”) provided by Hydrane SAS directing traffic to product sales web pages served by Hydrane SAS or a Hydrane SAS Group Client.
-Publisher’s selection of entities to be included on any such website is also subject to Hydrane SAS’s review and approval, of which shall not be unreasonably withheld.
-Should any of Hydrane SAS’s Client(s) provide content which includes imbedded bots, Data Miners, links or other creative, graphic, text or html, all content shall remain at all times the sole property of Hydrane SAS.
+All Program related websites will contain links (“Links”) provided by Hydrane directing traffic to product sales web pages served by Hydrane or a Hydrane Group Client.
+Publisher’s selection of entities to be included on any such website is also subject to Hydrane’s review and approval, of which shall not be unreasonably withheld.
+Should any of Hydrane’s Client(s) provide content which includes imbedded bots, Data Miners, links or other creative, graphic, text or html, all content shall remain at all times the sole property of Hydrane.

 Publisher agrees to use the Links in the exact form that we deliver them to Publisher.
-Publisher agrees not to modify, alter, delete, or adapt the Links in any manner without Hydrane SAS’s written approval.
-Links must be served from the Hydrane SAS server, unless otherwise permitted in writing by Hydrane SAS.
+Publisher agrees not to modify, alter, delete, or adapt the Links in any manner without Hydrane’s written approval.
+Links must be served from the Hydrane server, unless otherwise permitted in writing by Hydrane.
 Publisher shall not take any actions to impede the action of or to disable any such links.
-Publisher agrees to, if request by Hydrane SAS, modify or alter Links or Tracking devices in the manner requested by Hydrane SAS.
-Publisher further agrees that it shall in no event modify or interfere with Tracking devices unless specifically instructed to do so by Hydrane SAS in accordance with the previous sentence.
+Publisher agrees to, if request by Hydrane, modify or alter Links or Tracking devices in the manner requested by Hydrane.
+Publisher further agrees that it shall in no event modify or interfere with Tracking devices unless specifically instructed to do so by Hydrane in accordance with the previous sentence.

-Have click-through or conversion rates that are much higher than industry averages and where solid justification for such higher click-through or conversion rates is not evident to the reasonable satisfaction of Hydrane SAS;
+Have click-through or conversion rates that are much higher than industry averages and where solid justification for such higher click-through or conversion rates is not evident to the reasonable satisfaction of Hydrane.

-Have used any incentives to procure clicks or leads
+Have used any incentives to procure clicks or lead.

 Have provided leads obtained other than through intended consumer action.
-For instance, use of phone books, or similar such compilations of personal data, to complete lead generation forms shall be considered fraudulent behavior.
+For instance, use of phone books, or similar such compilations of personal data, to complete lead generation forms shall be considered fraudulent behaviour.